 The next step into the real world of teaching directs the student to more hands-on classroom assisting under the care of a classroom teacher.
 Thirty hours of classroom assisting required.
 Specific attention will be given to connecting instructional planning to student characteristics in order to facilitate preparation of Teaching Performance Assessment Task 2 (Designing Instruction) which the candidate will prepare and submit (passing score of 3 or 4 is required).
 This experience may not be with the same teacher, the same grade level, or the same subject used in Initial Student Teaching I. This course is the designated service learning course within this major.
 Service credit can be earned for successful completion of this course.
-(Prerequisites: TEDU275, TPA Task 1 score of 3 or 4, Verification of passing CBEST Examination, PSYC141)
+(Prerequisites: TEDU275, TPA Task 1 score of 3 or 4, Verification of passing CBEST Examination, all portions of the CSET must be passed prior to enrolling or upon Advisor approval, PSYC141)